-- 1. Regulation of legal frameworks: - Independence of QA agencies with potential of few countries which were explored; - The extension of legal framework regulating the QA procedures; - Proposals for future projects on QA for Ph.D. programs. - 2.
-European approach on accreditation of joint programs: - Legal issues on the implementation of European approach; - Procedural aspects; - An idea of a survey to collect information.
-Inventory of joint programmes. - 3.
+- 1. Regulation of legal frameworks: - independence of QA agencies and internal QA mechanisms of agencies; - creation of good cooperation (dialogue and relationship) between governments and QA agencies; the extension of the legal framework regulating the QA procedures; - proposals for future projects on QA for Ph.D. programs. - 2.
+European approach on accreditation of joint programs: - legal issues on the implementation of European approach; - procedural aspects; - an idea of a survey to collect information/inventory of joint programmes. - 3.
 Stakeholders' engagement:

-- Two main groups of stakeholders, identified by the countries as problematic; students and employers; - Two directions for discussions: structural engagement and capacity building of students and employers.
+- two main groups of stakeholders, identified by the countries as problematic: students and employers; - structural engagement and capacity building of experts, students and employers; - stakeholders' engagement in cross border evaluations.